ToruNiina/Miniascape/README.md

 Miniascape
 ====
-simulator for the world that is composed of a number of cells that has own state.
+simulator of the world that is composed of a number of cells that has own state.

 ## build